plrguez/fuse-od-source/Platform/readme.txt

 Using the Fuse emulator
 =======================

-This port of Fuse to OpenDingux and RetroFW is simply a compilation of Fuse 1.5.7 for this platforms with some additions to the SDL UI and some new options.
+This port of Fuse to OpenDingux and RetroFW is a compilation of Fuse 1.5.7 for Opendingux/RetroFW with some additions to the SDL UI and some new options.

-Nothing is touched for the emulation engine or the miriad of Fuse options.

 So the thanks for this port are for Phillip Kendall and all the Fuse team.
+And also to the GCW0/OpenDingux and RetroFW community for all documentation, development threads, and all opensource ports.

-At the end of this doc is the man page of Fuse 1.5.7 for reference.
+At the end of this doc is the man page of Fuse 1.5.7 for a complete reference.

 ------------------------
 ### Opening the Menu ###